 This is ice cream pie all grown up!
 The rich, sweet, balsamic reduction adds a sophisticated touch and a mystery flavor my guests couldn’t quite guess.
 The walnut crust takes this from ordinary pie to extraordinary tart!

 The balsamic vinegar reduction took 15 minutes.
 After cooling, I poured the reduction into a squirt bottle.
 I used approximately half of it on the pie.
 The amount of balsamic could be reduced in this recipe to 1 cup or even 3/4 cup.

 I didn’t soften the ice cream first.
 I scooped it into the crust and flattened it out with the back of the ice cream scoop.
 I then covered it with plastic wrap and rolled a small drinking glass over it to smooth it out nicely.

 I put the pie in the freezer for 2 hours.
 The strawberries were too frozen for my liking.
 I would put them on the pie no more than 30 minutes before serving.

 I used a 10-inch springform pan and this amount of crust wasn’t enough.
 I only went up the sides an inch and as thinly as I could but there was not enough to cover the bottom, even thinly.
-I would increase the amount of walnuts to 3 cups and increase the other ingredients by 1/3 also.
-If you’d like to make a tall sided crust, it will need to be doubled.
+I would increase the number of walnuts to 3 cups and increase the other ingredients by 1/3 also.
+If you’d like to make a tall-sided crust, it will need to be doubled.
 I just took the walnuts I had left and quickly put together a little more crust material.
 Also, concerning the walnuts, the recipe calls for toasted walnuts.
 It would be helpful if the author had the instructions for toasting walnuts included.
-I gave them a 5 minute toast in a dry pan.
+I gave them a 5-minute toast in a dry pan.